authgear/authgear-server/docs/specs/ui.md

 ## The forgot password page

 The forgot password page displays an email text field.
-When the user enter a valid Email Login ID, a reset password link to sent to that email address.
+When the user entered a valid Email Login ID, a reset password link to sent to that email address.

 ## The reset password page